systechafrica/systechafrica.github.io/administration/userProfileManagement.md

 -   Select a permission from the list and click button **labeled 5** to deactivate it if it is labeled **Yes** in the enabled column.

--   Click the button **labeled 6** to inherit permissions from another profile
+-   Click the button **labeled 6** to inherit permissions from another profile.

--   Click the button **labeled 7** to undo the inherence process
+-   Click the button **labeled 7** to undo the inherited process.

 -   Select an option from the print drop-down menu **labeled 8** to view a print layout copy of permission details.